jdimauro/witch-lights/README.md

 (TODO: scan actual drawing of the configurations)

-To make this configuration, you will need two PIR enclosures, and two "nopir" enclosures.
+To make this configuration, you will need two PIR enclosures, one "nopir" enclosure, and one "nopir terminal" connector.
 This will space out the sensors and make it so that they trigger at the right times, making the lights chase back and forth between the sensors.

 Please see the second video in the Overview section if you want to see what this configuration looks like in the wild.